lilingxi01/lilingxi01/README.md

 ### 🛰️ Here are some memos for you to know more about me:

-- Product Manager for Software (for 4 years) concentrating on an extraordinary User Experience and UI Design
+- Product Manager for Software (2017-2022) concentrating on an extraordinary User Experience and UI Design.

-- Java Software Engineer (for 4 years) concentrating on Android
+- Android Software Engineer (2017-2020) developing a flash-card app.

+- UI Designer for all platforms (2019-2022) delivering a bunch of amazing user interfaces in the real application.

-- Swift Software Engineer (for 1 year) working with SwiftUI
+- Apple platform Software Engineer (2020-2022) working with SwiftUI and AR.

+- Modern Web App Software Engineer (2020-2022) working with React, NextJS, and more.

+- Backend Software Engineer (2021-2022) working with Flask, FastAPI, SQLAlchemy, PostgreSQL, API Management, and more.

 - Good at team leading and modularizing project in teamworks of software developing

 ### 🙈 What can I do?

-- Programming Languages: Java, Javascript, Swift, Python(learning), C(learning), Crystal(learning)
+- Programming Languages: Java, Javascript, Swift, Python, C, SQL, Crystal(learning)

-- Product Design: To make the experiences of users and programmers better on both fore and back ends
+- Product Design: To make the experiences of users and programmers better on both front and back ends

-- Fore-end Development: SwiftUI, Java/Android, Website
+- Fore-end Development: SwiftUI(iOS/iPadOS/macOS), XML(Android), HTML, CSS, React

-- Back-end Development: Serverless Cloud Solutions, Springboot
+- Back-end Development: API(Springboot/FastAPI/Flask), Serverless, VPC and Load Balancer

+- Database: PostgreSQL, MySQL, Realm

+- Others: Dockerize, CI/CD

-- Photos and Videos: Photoshop, Lightroom, Premiere Pro, etc
+- Photos and Videos: Photoshop, Lightroom, Illustrator, Final Cut Pro, Premiere Pro, etc

 ### 💻 What am I currently aiming for? *(What am I learning or doing?)*

-- Machine Learning (Python / Java / C)

-- IoT Client Solution

-- My first iOS (including iPadOS & macOS) product

-- Building a Software Ecosystem working for our future
+- Building a Web App for the unified account system.

+- ML in Python.

+- A SwiftUI framework.

+- An initial ecosystem with a unified account system and a few products in 2022.

 ### 👌 What can I do for you or with you?